 Scratches and Wear and Tear

-Moving furniture, daily wear and tear, and pets can cause scratches in wood flooring.
+Furniture that’s moved, daily wear and tear, and pets can cause scratches in wood flooring.
 A few scratches are expected, but if they cover a large area of the flooring or if they’re deep gouges, repair or replacement may be in order.
 If the wood flooring has chips and scrapes that penetrate deep into the wood, the flooring becomes susceptible to water damage due to the missing coating or varnish.
 Worn stain can lead to more serious issues such as splintered or warped wood, both of which call for a replacement.

 Increased Home Value

-Hardwood floor installation is usually best left to the professionals.
-Improper installation not only looks unsightly, but the flooring can warp, split, and shrink.
-Finding professional hardwood flooring installers who know how to install hardwood floors correctly and have the proper equipment is worth the expense.
+Finding one of the best flooring companies whose professionals know how to install hardwood floors correctly and have the proper equipment is worth the expense.
 Installing a hardwood floor goes beyond measuring and gluing or nailing down floorboards.
-A professional will know the correct installation technique, how to allow for adjustments for humidity and temperature, and whether to use a vapor barrier.
-They also have the skills to install custom patterns and exotic hardwoods as well as manipulate around features, such as fireplaces, closets, and counters.
-If you’re looking to save some money and want to try installing wood flooring on your own, it’s recommended to use an engineered floating floor; they’re much more forgiving than solid hardwood and it’s easier to fix installation mistakes.
+A professional will know how to install the flooring correctly, how to allow for adjustments for humidity and temperature, and whether to use a vapor barrier.
+Professionals also have the skills to install custom patterns and exotic hardwoods as well as manipulate around features, such as fireplaces, closets, and counters.
+Homeowners who are looking to save money and want to try installing wood flooring themselves are advised to use an engineered floating floor; they’re much more forgiving than solid hardwood, and it’s easier to fix installation mistakes.
 But, as Goodell advises, “Unless you have thousands of dollars to risk, always use a professional.”

 How to Save Money on Hardwood Flooring Cost